-The Australia New Zealand Food Authority's (ANZFA) role is to protect the health and safety of people in Australia and New Zealand by maintaining a safe food supply.
-ANZFA is a partnership between the Commonwealth Government, Australian States and Territories governments and the New Zealand Government.
+FSANZ's role is to protect the health and safety of people in Australia and New Zealand through the maintenance of a safe food supply.
+FSANZ is a partnership between ten governments: the Commonwealth; Australian States and Territories; and New Zealand.
+It is a statutory authority under Commonwealth law and is an independent, expert body.